some0necoding/vim-tmux-navigator/README.md

 If you don't want the plugin to create any mappings, you can use the five provided functions to define your own custom maps.
-You will need to define custom mappings in your `~/.vimrc` as well as update the bindings in tmux to match.
+You will need to define custom mappings in your vim configuration as well as update the bindings in tmux to match.

 #### Vim

-Add the following to your `~/.vimrc` to define your custom maps:

 ``` vim
 let g:tmux_navigator_no_mappings = 1